TaylorBurnham/ansible-automation/README.md

 This is a collection of Ansible scripts that I use for my homelab.
 All of this comes without warranty and is to be used at your own risk.

+## Roles & References

+ - debian-k3s: Installs k3s across all nodes, with a single master.
+This was adapted from [k3s-ansible](https://github.com/k3s-io/k3s-ansible).
+Use `debian-k3s-purge` to remove the installation.

 ## Scripts and Fixes
 ### 1Password & ansible-lint